Skip to main content

 - Supports functional expense reporting requirements

-2. Find the category you want to edit in the table
+2. Find the dimension you want to edit in the table

-3. Click the edit icon (pencil) next to the category
+3. Click the edit icon (pencil) next to the dimension

 4. Update the name, icon, or organization access as needed

-Note: If you remove an organization from a category's enabled list, any instances that organization created will be disabled.
+Note: If you remove an organization from a dimension's enabled list, any instances that organization created will be disabled.
 You'll see a warning dialog before this happens.

 Best Practices

-- Create categories for tracking dimensions that are consistent across organizations (like Programs, Grants, Restrictions)
+- Create dimensions for classifications that are consistent across organizations (like Programs, Grants, Restrictions)

-- Consider what reporting needs you have—categories can be used in P&L reports for pivoting
+- Consider what reporting needs you have—dimensions can be used in P&L reports for pivoting

 - Think about what classifications organizations need to meet their grant reporting requirements